BobGenom/arduino_sketches/RCX2_IR_Programmer1/README.md

 lejosfirmdl --tty=\\\.\COM16 HelloWorld.srec
 ```

-Works best within a distance of less than 10 cm between the Arduino IR Programmer and the Lego RCX2 Brick.
+Works best within a distance of less than 10cm between the Arduino IR Programmer and the Lego RCX2 Brick.